perrybutler/rapid-server/README.md

 Poorly performing string operations and other slow methods have been eliminated through extensive CPU profiling.
 Profiling now reveals the majority of time spent happens with RunMessageLoop and IOCP/Threadpool completions.
 Basically, the bottleneck is now the .NET Framework and Windows kernel.
 And there's not much we can do about it.

+For the following CPU profile I ran ApacheBench against Rapid Server 20 times in a row:

 ![rapid-web-client](http://files.glassocean.net/github/nov30-rapidserver-fast-path-profile.png)

 <hr>